-White House projects 100K to 240K coronavirus deaths as Trump tells Americans to prepare for ‘very painful two weeks’
+White House projects 100K to 240K coronavirus deaths as Trump tells US to prepare for ‘very painful two weeks’

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.